annitodd/GEMS-data/gems-mode-choice/10_mode-choices_summary-statistics.md

 data_path <- 'C:/FHWA/For FHWA folks/Mode_choice_estimation/Data'
 ```

-# Open Data sets and Clean
+# DATA - OPEN, CLEAN

-These data sets are from the NHST 2017 (verify it’s 2017?) survey
+These data sets are from the NHST 2017 survey.
+Define and clean each
+dataset. - trippub is person-trip, without geo IDs

-## trippub dataset
+## Dataset: trippub

 - each row is a person-trip.